-Whatever you have to do to know your target audience, you should do it, because it will improve your likelihood of success immensely.
+Whatever you have to do to know your target audience, you should do it because it will improve your likelihood of success immensely.
 You literally need to walk a mile in your customers' shoes, so you can understand their pain points and what motivates them to make purchases.
-This will allow you to develop a marketing campaign that emphasises how your products or services will satisfy their needs, or how they will solve a problem your customers have.
+This will allow you to develop a marketing campaign that emphasises how your products or services will satisfy their needs or how they will solve a problem your customers have.

-It is essential that you have some clear method of measuring how you're doing against the goals and objectives you established for your business in the beginning of a marketing campaign.
+You must have a clear method of measuring your performance against the goals and objectives you established for your business at the beginning of a marketing campaign.
 This might involve using a number of the most important key performance indicators (KPIs), such as return on investment, number of clicks, or number of conversions.
 Whatever kind of goal you're trying to achieve, figure out exactly how you will measure the success (or failure) of your efforts to achieve that goal.

 Your website is literally your window to the world, so it will be impossible to overstate the importance of having a great website to draw in customers.
 All your marketing efforts should be directed toward this site, and your potential customers should also be directed to this site.
 That's where they will learn everything about your products, services, and your company.
-That's also where you can make your best pitch to convert them into a paying customer.
+That's also where you can make your best pitch to convert them into paying customers.
 Whether your business is located in Cape Town, Durbanville, or any other city in South Africa, your appeal should be global.

 This is one of the most important lessons you can derive from your marketing campaigns.
 For instance, you might love a particular aspect of your marketing, like the photos of your products, but if the data shows that no one is looking at those images, you should abandon the exercise and focus your efforts elsewhere.
 It could be that videos of what your products can do will be much better received.
-Let the data drive all important decisions, and you'll be on solid ground the majority of the time.
+Let the data drive all important decisions, and you'll be on solid ground most of the time.

 At the centre of your digital marketing efforts is your website.
-So, one big part of your overall strategy should be to maximise usage of your website to engage with potential customers, and to convince them why your company should be their preferred supplier of goods or services.
-If you don't think your site is up to snuff, or if your site traffic could be better, contact us so we can conduct a free website audit.
+So, one big part of your overall strategy should be to maximise usage of your website to engage with potential customers and to convince them why your company should be their preferred supplier of goods or services.
+If you don't think your site is up to snuff or your site traffic could be better, contact us so we can conduct a free website audit.
 If necessary, we can also provide world-class web design services so your site can compete with any sized company on the strength of your website.